PaddlePaddle/docs/doc/fluid/api/recompute.rst

 - **Forward Propagation**：Running forward operators and generate temporary variables as output
 - **Backward Propagation**：Running backward operators to compute gradients of parameters
-- **Optimization**：Appling optimization algorithm to update parameters
+- **Optimization**：Applying optimization algorithm to update parameters

-When the model becomes very deep, the number of temporary variables generated in the forward propagation process can reach tens of thousands, occupying a large amount of memory.
+When the model becomes deeper, the number of temporary variables generated in the forward propagation process can reach tens of thousands, occupying a large amount of memory.
 The `Garbage Collection mechanism <https://paddlepaddle.org.cn/documentation/docs/zh/advanced_usage/best_practice/memory_optimize.html>`_ in Paddle can delete useless variables for the sake of saving memory.
-However, some variable serves as inputs of backward operators, they must be kept in memory until particular operator finish.
+However, some variables serve as inputs of backward operators, they must be kept in memory until particular operator finish.

 Take a simple example, define a network contains two `mul` operators, the forward propagation works as follows:

 .. math::